 Why do public speaking skills matter?

-Public speaking skills list
+Public speaking and communication skills list

-The ability to accurately ‘read’ your audience
+The ability to read your audience

-Articulate presentation of ideas
+An articulate presentation of ideas

 An engaging presence and style